conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

 ```

 What we are getting here is the following:
-1. Ability for the `TeacherValidor` to leverage the code in the `PersonValidator`
+1. The ability for the `TeacherValidor` to leverage the code in the `PersonValidator`
-1. Ability for a `PersonValidator` to also validate a teacher directly.
+1. The ability for a `PersonValidator` to also validate a teacher directly.

     In other words, this code will work: